 On June 11, 2003, a test session involving Jeff Gordon and Juan Pablo Montoya was held on the Speedway’s combined road course.
 Gordon tested a Formula One car, while Montoya tested a NASCAR stock car.
 The event was called Tradin’ Paint and a simple logo marked the occasion.

-On Wednesday and Thursday of Brickyard 400 week 2018, a USAC midget race was added, to be contested on a temporary dirt track constructed in the turn three infield at the Indianapolis Motor Speedway.
+On Wednesday and Thursday of Brickyard 400 week 2018, a USAC midget race was added, to be contested on a dirt track constructed in the turn three infield at the Indianapolis Motor Speedway.
 Dubbed the Driven2SaveLives BC39 presented by NOS Energy Drink, it was named in honor of the late Bryan Clauson.
 The logo featured the now-familiar brick pattern background, but with gray bricks rather than red.
+For 2019, a new logo for the BC39 was used, this time utilizing the ‘consistent branding system’ style.